IT professionals review data on a tablet inside a data center, discussing cybersecurity best practices for business.

 Cyberthreats: Credential theft, ransomware

-- Implement automatic backups that are stored in a secure cloud platform or on a server segmented from others.
+Additionally, layering security software with anti-malware and anti-ransomware programs can detect, respond to and remediate cyberthreats.
+Implementing automatic backups that are stored in a secure cloud platform (or on a server segmented from others) is another best practice.

 Cybersecurity is no longer just a problem for the IT helpdesk.
 All employees, partners and third parties of an organization need to be vigilant to protect against today’s threats.
 The cybersecurity expertise provided here and in future articles in this series will help you gain the skills to protect customer and proprietary data, devices, networks and even the health and finances of your business.
 By increasing your security awareness, you make your organization and its digital infrastructure a safer place for all employees.